WyattYoung26/PantryDetection/README.md

 ## ✨ Features
 - **Real-time object detection:**
    - Utilizes **YOLO** to detect and track pantry items with high accuracy.
-- **Shelf life monitoring:**
-   - Tracks expiration dates and sends alerts for items nearing their expiration.
 - **Item status updates:**
    - Automatically logs when items are removed or returned to the pantry.
-- **Camera integration:**
-   - Uses a live camera feed to detect any changes in item placement.

 ---

 ## 🛠️ Tech Stack
 - **YOLO (You Only Look Once):** Deep learning model for real-time object detection.
-- **OpenCV:** Library for real-time computer vision and capturing the camera feed.
 - **Python:** Core language for integrating the YOLO model with the camera feed.
 - **TensorFlow/Keras (optional):** To train or fine-tune custom object detection models if needed.